What's the problem?

 If all the nuclear launch crews were asleep, surely we'd all be a lot safer.

 In the latest cockup involving nuclear arms, three ballistic missile crew members fell asleep while in possession of classified launch codes used to launch nuclear attacks, the US Air Force says.
-Officials say the codes, which allow Air Force personnel to communicate with the missiles, were never compromised and remained safely …
+Officials say the codes, which allow Air Force personnel to communicate with the missiles, were never compromised and remained …

 break break.
 Prepare for authentication.